logo Calflora, a 501c3 non-profit

 Information about Leptospermum laevigatum from other sources

-[Wikipedia] Native/endemic to southeastern Australia: Leptospermum laevigatum, commonly known as the coast tea tree, is a species of shrub or small tree that is endemic to south-eastern Australia, but has been widely introduced in other places where it is often considered to be a weed.
-It has thin, rough bark on the older stems, narrow egg-shaped leaves, relatively large white flowers and flat topped fruit that is shed shortly after reaching maturity. (contributed by Mary Ann Machi)
+[Wikipedia] Australia Native: Leptospermum laevigatum, commonly known as the coast tea tree, is a species of shrub or small tree that is endemic to south-eastern Australia, but has been widely introduced in other places where it is often considered to be a weed.
+It has thin, rough bark on the older stems, narrow egg-shaped leaves, relatively large white flowers and flat topped fruit that is shed shortly after reaching maturity. (link added by Mary Ann Machi)

 Suggested Citation